BILLING

 VALUE

 The rising cost of medical care is on everyone’s mind.
-What we really want we spend on our medical care is “value”.
-How well does the care we get help us reach our goals; this is the “value”.
-Is that getting back to work, returning to a sport, or performing a basic daily function or to just live in less pain.
-In order to do this for you, Dr. Hatzakis the needs time to listen carefully, examine methodically and discuss treatment options with you thoughtfully, as a partner.
-And this cannot be done in the 10-15 minute rush of insurance-dictated medicine.
+However, what we really want for our medical care is “value”, that is, compared to what we pay, how effectively is medical care resolving our concern or helping us reach our goals.
+Whether that is resolving a specific pain, or weakness, or returning back to work, to a sport you love, or performing a basic daily function or to just live in less pain.
+Effective medical care requires time and patience.
+Dr. Hatzakis devotes time to listen carefully, examine methodically and discuss treatment options with you thoughtfully, as a partner, something that cannot be done in the 10-15 minute rush of insurance-dictated institutional medicine.

 Also, consider the “value” of getting the right diagnosis, with a doctor who takes the time to listen to you carefully, thoughtfully, skillfully, without the procedures, drugs or surgeries that do not directly get you to your best quickly.